andrewufrank/dainoSite/dough/ReadMe/07separateTheme.md

 A change in the presentation style should not affect the content; for example, it was possible to move from fixed-width presentation to a presentation which adapts to different screen sized and later to use a Tufte-inspired style without touching the web page content.

-Markdown allows to structure the content with abstract hints for the presentation (e.g. title, footnote) but not fixing how these are rendered.
+Markdown allows to structure the content with  hints for the presentation (e.g. title, footnote) but not fixing how these are rendered.

 ## Theme directory
-The instructions for presentation, the so called `theme` is in a separate directory (here `daino/docs/site/theme).
+The instructions for presentation, the so called `theme` is in a separate directory (here `dainoSite/theme).
 It is linked automatically into the baked site.

 The theme consists of